Shamaniks/Data-Infrastructure/README.md

-# Polyglot Persistence Platform — Phase 1: Relational Core (MySQL)
+# Polyglot Persistence Platform

 This repository demonstrates a scalable data infrastructure.
-It starts with a robust **MySQL** architecture, designed for transactional integrity, and is containerized for instant deployment.
+It features a MySQL core with a Flask RESTful API, fully containerized and protected by a Role-Based Access Control (RBAC) system.

 ## Architecture Concept
 This is the first step in building a multi-database environment (**Polyglot Persistence**).
 The goal is to show how different storage engines (MySQL, Redis, MongoDB, ClickHouse) can coexist to handle specific data workloads.

 ### Current Stack:
-*   **Database:** MySQL 8.0
+*   **Database**: MySQL 8.0 (3NF, RBAC)
+*   **API**: Python 3.10 + Flask
+*   **Auth**: JWT (JSON Web Tokens)
+*   **Testing**: Pytest (Integrated into the CI/CD container flow)
-*   **Orchestration:** Docker Compose
+*   **Orchestration**: Docker Compose V2
-*   **Design Patterns:** 3NF (Third Normal Form), RBAC (Role-Based Access Control)

 ## Project Structure
-The initialization logic is decoupled into sequential SQL scripts located in `/init-scripts`.
-Docker executes them in alphabetical order:

-1.  `00_init.sql` — Database creation and environment settings.
-2.  `01_schema.sql` — Data Definition Language (DDL): Tables and relations.
-3.  `02_indexes.sql` — Performance optimization and constraints.
-4.  `03_roles.sql` — Security layer: User roles and privilege grants.
-5.  `04_data.sql` — DML: Initial seed data for demonstration.
+The project is split into the database layer and the application layer:
+.
+├── backend/               # Flask Application
+│   ├── app.py             # Entry point
+│   ├── auth.py            # JWT & RBAC logic
+│   ├── database.py        # MySQL connection manager
+│   ├── routes.py          # API Endpoints
+│   └── test.py            # Integration tests (Pytest)
+├── init-scripts/          # Database initialization (00_init to 04_data)
+└── docker-compose.yml     # Infrastructure manifest

 ## Quick Start